hermanschaaf/cq-gen/README.md

 Check the [providers directory](https://github.com/cloudquery/cq-gen/tree/main/providers) and the [testing directory](https://github.com/cloudquery/cq-gen/tree/main/codegen/tests) for examples using cq-gen. Moreover, if the provider you want to contribute resources to already uses cq-gen check existing generations to get a general idea how to use it for this provider
 (usually all the default functions are duplicated)

+## Tips & Best Practices

+### When to turn a relation into a JSON column?
+ - If the relation is 4th+ level relation from the root, consider making it a json
+ - If the data of the relation structure is amorphic, or recursive (for example "Spec" field in K8s)
+ - If the relation has many fields that are generally not important, or interesting